Best Restaurants in Rothenburg:

 The old-world atmosphere sets the tone, but the tasty food brings the experience full circle.
 The Old Wine Bar has great drinks and specializes in local dishes like the house favorite called Schweinelendchen mit Preiselbeeren und Salat (pork tenderloins with cranberries and a salad).
 Their mushrooms and potato soup are quite delicious as well.

-It is common for visitors to challenge locals at the Stammtisch (Regular’s table) to games of chess and on Wednesday evenings Rothenburg’s English Conversation Club welcomes guests to help them practice their language skills.
+It is common for visitors to challenge locals at the Stammtisch (Regular’s table) to games of chess, and on Wednesday evenings, Rothenburg’s English Conversation Club welcomes guests to help them practice their language skills.
 Over the years, many locals have told us that The Old Wine Bar is their favorite place in town and it is definitely one of the best restaurants in Rothenburg.

-The Old Wine Bar is very popular with both locals and tourist so you will want to get a reservation ahead of time if possible as seating is limited.
+The Old Wine Bar is very popular with both locals and tourists, so you will want to get a reservation ahead of time if possible, as seating is limited.
 We have also had some luck popping in during the day or right when they open for dinner and still getting a table.
 This historic home also offers six overnight guest rooms which are among the best value stays in Rothenburg.
 Although the restaurant is only open to the public for dinner, overnight guests are also able to get breakfast here.

 Restaurant Address: Klosterhof #7.
 Restaurant Website: 6pm-10:30pm.
 Reservations: altfraenkische-weinstube@web.de.
 Restaurant Website: (Here).

-5. The Bell Hotel & Winery (Glocke Weingut):
+10. The Bell Hotel & Winery (Glocke Weingut):

 top ten best restaurants In Rothenburg germany - hotel glocke weingut winery

 About The Bell Restaurant: Sitting along Rothenburg’s romantic Plönlein Corner, the Bell (Glocke) Hotel & Restaurant is the best place in town to grab a tasty glass of Franconian wine.
 The brightly colored blue property is owned by the Thürauf family who also runs Rothenburg’s wine vineyard.
 In addition to the winery and current hotel, the family has been in the hospitality industry in Rothenburg since 1898.
-The wrought iron bell (glocke) sign hanging from the hotel is because this property was formerly part of the Hospital of Saint John the Baptist in as early as 1122.
+The wrought iron bell sign hanging from the hotel is because this property was formerly part of the Hospital of Saint John the Baptist as early as 1122.

 We love staying at the Bell Hotel because of its location on Plönlein Corner, but even if you aren’t a guest, you can join in on wine tastings and tours of the vineyard.
 If you aren’t able to fit in a vineyard tour after visiting the Glocke Restaurant, you can still see it from above at the alleyway next to Saint John’s Church on your walk back to central Rothenburg.
-There is even a footpath that runs along the outside of the city wall by the vineyard that connects to the large Castle Garden park.
+There is even a footpath that runs along the outside of the city wall by the vineyard that connects to the large Castle Garden Park.

 Restaurant Hours: Monday-Saturday 11am-9pm; Sunday 11am-2pm.
 Address: Plönlein 1.
 Vineyard Tour Inquiries: info@glocke-rothenburg.de.
 Website: (Here).

-7. Monastery Dining Room (KlosterStüble):
+15. Monastery Dining Room (KlosterStüble):

 top ten best restaurants In Rothenburg germany - Monastery Dining Room KlosterStuble inside